The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I agree it is confusing on where to find the puppetdb configuration files especially since the section above references /etc/default/puppetdb.

-#5 Updated by Deepak Giridharagopal over 1 year ago
+#5 Updated by Deepak Giridharagopal almost 2 years ago

 - Status changed from Needs More Information to Closed